moorepants/SymPEPs/SymPEP-governance.md

 - project leader is responsible for balancing democratic and dictatorial decision making

+It is important to note that there various things only some people have control
+over:

+- SymPy finances
+- domain names
+- github admin
+- numfocus membership

 As of May 2011, no new public declarations on the governance of SymPy have been made other than maybe the introduction of SymPEPs in September 2023.

 ### Our decision making model in practice

-Our current decision making process involves (mostly) public discussion on the email list, chat services, or the issue tracker.
-Ideas are proposed in the mailing list or as a patch via Github's pull request system and become open for discussion.
-A tacit consensus is built, which basically means:
+Our current decision making process involves (mostly) public discussion on the email list, live chat service, or the issue tracker.
+Most often, ideas are proposed on the mailing list or as a patch via Github's pull request system and become open for discussion.
+A tacit consensus decision making model then follows, which basically means (for us):

-- there should be at least one developer other than the proposer in support of the proposal and this relates to a general policy that every patch must be reviewed and approved by at least one another developer
+- there should be at least one developer other than the proposer in support of the proposal (this relates to a general policy that every patch must be reviewed and approved by at least one another developer)
 - if someone objects to the idea (i.e. a -1), it is up to the proposer to modify their idea until there are no objections
 - absence of support or non-support assumes tacit approval from the community at large
 - some reasonable time should be given for community members to weigh in and it up to the proposer to feel this out, i.e. bigger decisions need more time
+- if no consensus can be reached, the project leader should make a decision

+It has never been officially established who has the +1/-1 voting right, so theorectically anyone can do so, even if they are not part of the SymPy community.
+SymPy also unofficially seems to support a meritocracy, i.e. the more you do the more decision making power you gain.
+If you do "enough" and ask for push access, you can be granted it by the project leader.
+We sometimes refer to the group of contributors who have push access to the Github repository as the "core developers".

-At some point, the +1/-1 style voting on the patch discussion has decreased, with some developers possibly using the GIthub "thumb's up/down" emoji in teh same way.
+At some point, the +1/-1 style voting on the patch discussion has decreased, with some developers possibly using the GIthub "thumb's up/down" emoji in the same way.

-Many scientific Python communities followed the Python language community in using Python Enhancement Proposals and SymPy adopted this with the merger of SymPEP 001 in September 2023, but there has been little to no use of the system since then.
+The existing decision making model works well for small to medium changes to the code base, but often feels lacking for large proposals to the code or to the community.
+Many scientific Python communities followed the Python language community in using Python Enhancement Proposals to address this and SymPy adopted this with the merger of SymPEP 001 in September 2023, but there has been little to no use of the system since then.

 ## Detailed description

-This section should provide a detailed description of the proposed change.
-It should include examples of how the new functionality would be used, intended use-cases and pseudocode illustrating its use.
+This SymPEP proposes:

+- retain tacit consensus for small to medium changes
+- SymPEPs for large changes
+- move to a board with formalized voting
+- introduce quartely video conferences
+- public finances

 ## Related Work